ggandor/lightspeed.nvim/README.md

 current line.
 In Normal and Visual mode, the motion can be repeated via pressing the same key (`f` for `f`, etc.) or one of the others (changing the direction or the inclusiveness on the fly) - this "instant-repeat" mode is active until you type any other character.
-Note that `;` and `,` do not work - they can be remapped for more useful things.
+(If you want to keep using `;` and `,` to trigger repeat, you can configure that manually - see
+`:h lightspeed-custom-ft-repeat-mappings`.)

 Pressing `<enter>` after invoking any of Lightspeed's commands searches with the previous input (1- and 2-character searches are saved separately).